tymsadmin/mreso/702/tfidf-nmf/README.md

 ISTEX_FOLDER = "istex_sources"
 ```

-For each `.cleaned` / `.json` pair, the script:
+The script automatically detects all `.cleaned` / `.json` pairs in subdirectories.
+For each pair:
-- cleans the text (URLs, spaces, etc.),
+- loads the cleaned full text,
-- extracts relevant metadata from the JSON files,
+- extracts relevant metadata from the JSON files (title, authors, date, journal, etc.),
-- filters out documents that are too short/long.
+- filters out documents that are too short/long (`MIN_CHARS` / `MAX_CHARS`).

 ### 3.3 CSV (tabular text + metadata)